techlore/plexus/README.md

 4. Perfect or like-perfect experience

 ## How To Add Your Applications & Contribute
 This is quickly thrown together so we can start collecting data.
 It's by no means perfect, and I am aware not everyone uses Github.

+### Method 1 (Recommended)
+Start a pull request with your apps to submit.
+Ensure you're maintaining the proper CSV format in alphabetical order to make merging as simple as possible.

+### Method 2 (Non-Github Method)
 Email me at support@techlore.tech with all your apps you use on your phone that are from the Google Play Store (Directly or Indirectly) with the following information:
 1. App Name
 2. Month Last Tested
 3. Year Last Tested
 4. Any issues with the application.
 Explain your problems, or just say none if the app works perfectly.

-If it works 100% as expected, specificy this.
-I'll be manually updating the spreadsheet myself until we get a more automated process.
+I will then update the spreadsheet myself.

 ## Future Plans & Goals
 * A website will need to happen at some point in order to allow a better format and expandability of listing data.